bhj/KaraokeEternal/docs/content/docs/index.md

 <hr>

-## Karaoke Forever (the "web" app)
+## Karaoke Eternal (the "web" app)

-Karaoke Forever is a modern mobile browser app that lets everyone join quickly, without having to install anything on their phones.
+Karaoke Eternal is a modern mobile browser app that lets everyone join quickly, without having to install anything on their phones.
 It's built for touch, but a mouse is supported in desktop browsers (click and drag to emulate swipe gestures).

 ### Library